Mario Party 2

 is a 1999 party video game developed by Hudson Soft and published by Nintendo for the Nintendo 64.
-The second game in the Mario Party series, it was released in Japan in December 1999 and worldwide in 2000.
-The game received mostly positive reviews, who praised the improvements they made to the original, the multiplayer and minigames, but criticized the lack of originality, while graphics received a better but otherwise mixed response.
+The second game in the Mario Party series, it was released in Japan on December 17, 1999, North America on January 24, 2000, and in PAL regions on October 13, 2000.
+The game received mostly positive reviews from critics, who praised the improvements over the original, as well as the multiplayer and minigames, but criticized the lack of originality, while graphics received a mixed to positive response.

 Mario Party 2 features six playable characters: Mario, Luigi, Princess Peach, Yoshi, Wario, and Donkey Kong from the Mario series and the original Mario Party, who can be directed as characters on various themed game boards.
 The objective is to earn the most stars of all players on the board; stars are obtained by purchase from a single predefined space on the game board.
 Each character's movement is determined by a roll of a die, with a roll from each player forming a single turn.
-Each turn in Mario Party 2 is followed by a mini-game, which is competed to earn coins for the character, used to buy items and stars.
+Each turn in Mario Party 2 is followed by a minigame, which is competed to earn coins for the character, used to buy items and stars.

-Mario Party 2 was followed by Mario Party 3 in 2000, and was later re-released on the Wii Virtual Console in 2010, for the Wii U Virtual Console in North America in 2016, and on the Nintendo Switch Online + Expansion Pack in 2022.
-Content from Mario Party 2 was remastered as part of Mario Party Superstars for the Nintendo Switch in 2021.
+Mario Party 2 was followed by Mario Party 3 in 2000 and was later re-released on the Wii Virtual Console in 2010, for the Wii U Virtual Console in North America in 2016, and on the Nintendo Classics service in 2022.
+Content from Mario Party 2 was remastered as part of Mario Party: The Top 100 for the Nintendo 3DS, Mario Party Superstars and Super Mario Party Jamboree for the Nintendo Switch.